funnydevjsc/laravel-email-filter/README.md

 #### Step 4.
 Update the various config settings in the published config file:

 After publishing the package assets a configuration file will be located at <code>config/email-filter.php</code>.
-Please contact 9pay.vn to get those values to fill into the config file.

 <!--- ## Usage --->